Content Marketing Strategy that Gets You Results [SLIDES]

 All this work is not something you can do in one day.
 To get a 2000-word post live, it will take you 6 to 10 hours.
 10 hours is quarter of the standard 40-hour work week.

-You may also need a budget for outsourcing some of the work.
-Outsourcing may considerably boost your timetables, but the cost is usually higher than the same work done by your own team.
+People and time equal money for the company.
+You may also need a budget for outsourcing some of the work to write content, design work, develop Facebook or iPhone apps, etc. You may need advertising, media coverage, email blasts and so forth.
+Outsourcing may considerably boost your timetables, but the cost is usually higher than the same work done by your team.
+Add all this together and see if you can justify the budget to the management.
+Budget is also the base for your ROI calculation.

 Here’s Buffer’s analysis how much time it takes to write a post.